 PhD (Pharm): Jonathan Jacobsen - Alcohol consumption in immune compromised mice (Mark Hutchinson)

-Honours (Physiol): Krystal Iacopetta - Self-administration in immune compromised mouse (Mark Hutchinson)
+Honours (Physiol): Krystal Iacopetta - Self-administration in immune compromised mice (Mark Hutchinson)

 Research publications (see list above for teaching publications)